 Automotive Technicians are in high demand.
 From computerized diagnostics to hands on repair, students in the Auto Technology Program learn to service and maintain all types of cars and light trucks.
 The course worked is based on the National Automotive Technician Excellence Foundation (NATEF) standards which follow the Automotive Service Excellence (ASE) standards.
-The Finger Lakes Center has received national certification (NATEF).
 The Wayne Center's national certification is currently pending.